Ken Scott: The Trident years

-Scott soon found himself working with the Beatles again on their various solo projects, including John Lennon's "Give Peace a Chance" and "Cold Turkey", Ringo Starr's "It Don't Come Easy" and George Harrison's All Things Must Pass.
+Scott worked with the Beatles on their various solo projects, including John Lennon's "Give Peace a Chance" and "Cold Turkey", Ringo Starr's "It Don't Come Easy", and George Harrison's All Things Must Pass.

 After a short time he took over the mixing of Elton John's Madman Across the Water, after fellow Trident engineer Robin Geoffrey Cable suffered severe injuries in a traffic accident.
 That led him to work on John's Honky Château and Don't Shoot Me I'm Only the Piano Player.

 Also during this period he reconnected with David Bowie (he had previously worked on Bowie's 1969 self-titled album and The Man Who Sold the World) on a project with Bowie protege Freddie Burretti.
 By this time Scott wanted to move into production, and Bowie said he was about to start a new album and didn't feel comfortable about solely producing himself, so it was agreed that they would co-produce what became Hunky Dory.
 After the album was completed, but before it was even released, work began on his next album – The Rise and Fall of Ziggy Stardust and the Spiders from Mars – again with Scott as co-producer.
 Scott went on to co-produce Bowie's Aladdin Sane and Pin Ups albums, as well as the little-seen Midnight Special television program episode "The 1980 Floor Show".

-During his time at Trident Studios, Scott also teamed up with Supertramp for Crime of the Century in what amounted to a breakthrough album nearly everywhere in the world except the United States.
-While most albums were routinely recorded in two weeks at the time, Crime of the Century was an exception, taking a painstaking six months, as Scott and the group sought a precision to the recording and mixing not found in much of the music recorded at the time.
-Crime of the Century is regularly mentioned as one of the top albums of all time, and was often used as a stereo demonstration record in music stores.
-The album featured two songs that still get substantial radio play today: "Dreamer" and "Bloody Well Right."
+During his time at Trident Studios, Scott also teamed up with Supertramp for Crime of the Century, which was a breakthrough album nearly everywhere in the world except the United States.
+The album featured two of the band's best-known songs, "Dreamer" and "Bloody Well Right."

 The follow-up, Crisis?
 What Crisis?, attempted to reach those same sonic heights, but it was subject to the limitations of a timetable, because Supertramp had gained a measure of stardom, and a release date and tour had already been planned.
 The album was also recorded at other studios besides Trident, including Studio D at A&M Records in Hollywood, the Who's Ramport Studios, and the now defunct Scorpio Studios.

-Other artists Scott worked with while at Trident included America, Harry Nilsson, Lou Reed, Rick Wakeman, the Rolling Stones, Al Kooper and Lindisfarne, as well as the Clio-winning Coca-Cola ad "I'd Like to Buy the World a Coke".
+Other artists Scott worked with while at Trident included America, Harry Nilsson, Lou Reed, Rick Wakeman, the Rolling Stones, Al Kooper and Lindisfarne.
+Scott was also responsible for the Clio-winning Coca-Cola advert "I'd Like to Buy the World a Coke".
+Interviewed for tapeop.com, in 2024, Scott said: "I only ever did one ad, and that ad was I'd Like to Buy the World a Coke. ...
+It got a Clio [award] for it and the whole thing.
+That was the only ad I ever had to do. ...
+Yeah, they took the track we did, edited it, and then re-did the vocals without Coca-Cola."